snac-cooperative/snac/README.md

 This repository contains the entirety of the SNAC Server code, including all components written by the UVA development team.

+The [Testing Install](INSTALL_TEST.md) file includes instructions for how to install the server locally for testing purposes.

 ## Codebase Organization

 The code is organized into the following PHP namespace organization, with mirroring directory structure.